katieseaborn/zotpress/readme.txt

 * Fixed item import bugs related to quotes and empty queries.
 * Thanks to @mlwk for a thorough, 2+ level nested collections fix.
 * Thanks to Joe Alberts for fixing the permission denied error reporting.
-* Added support for "month-month year" format to zp_date_format.
+* Added support for "month-month year" format to zotpress_date_format.

 = 5.4.2 =